IEEE 802.11: Channel spacing within the 2.4-GHz band

-Since the spectral mask defines only power output restrictions up to ±11 MHz from the center frequency to be attenuated by −50 dBr, it is often assumed that the energy of the channel extends no further than these limits.
+Since the spectral mask defines only power output restrictions up to ±11 MHz from the centre frequency to be attenuated by −50 dBr, it is often assumed that the energy of the channel extends no further than these limits.
 It is more correct to say that the overlapping signal on any channel should be sufficiently attenuated to interfere with a transmitter on any other channel minimally, given the separation between channels.
-Due to the near–far problem a transmitter can impact (desensitize) a receiver on a "non-overlapping" channel, but only if it is close to the victim receiver (within a meter) or operating above allowed power levels.
+Due to the near–far problem a transmitter can impact (desensitize) a receiver on a "non-overlapping" channel, but only if it is close to the victim receiver (within a metre) or operating above allowed power levels.
 Conversely, a sufficiently distant transmitter on an overlapping channel can have little to no significant effect.

 Confusion often arises over the amount of channel separation required between transmitting devices.
 802.11b was based on direct-sequence spread spectrum (DSSS) modulation and utilized a channel bandwidth of 22 MHz, resulting in three "non-overlapping" channels (1, 6, and 11).
 802.11g was based on OFDM modulation and utilized a channel bandwidth of 20 MHz.
 This occasionally leads to the belief that four "non-overlapping" channels (1, 5, 9, and 13) exist under 802.11g.
 However, this is not the case as per 17.4.6.3 Channel Numbering of operating channels of the IEEE Std 802.11 (2012), which states, "In a multiple cell network topology, overlapping and/or adjacent cells using different channels can operate simultaneously without interference if the distance between the center frequencies is at least 25 MHz."

 and section 18.3.9.3 and Figure 18-13.

 This does not mean that the technical overlap of the channels recommends the non-use of overlapping channels.
 The amount of inter-channel interference seen on a configuration using channels 1, 5, 9, and 13 (which is permitted in Europe, but not in North America) is barely different from a three-channel configuration, but with an entire extra channel.